richmeij/redx/README.md

 # Adding actions

-To add functionality to the store, simply add methods to the class, and convert them into actions in the constructor:
+To add functionality to the store, simply create functions that are wrapped with `action(...)`, so RedX can recognize them as actions.
+Action functions receive the current state, and return new state in a shallow manner (i.e. just return the parts of state that need to be changed, just like `setState`);

 ```js
 import { action } from '@richmeij/redx';